UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 - Make victory-shockwave cleaner, remove fade from it

+- Fix: "YOU WIN" text is black when space-background is active

 - Muting SFX doesnt work (...?)

+- Remove Pulse trigger from shards, make shards trigger via `onUpdate`.
+--> This also means we can simplify descriptions too!
+--> Also, play a nice animation when shards are combined (Take inspiration from CROPS!)

 - Make wildcard shards cost $8 or $9